 WTP studies have been a common approach to give FAW a 'price'.
 A high number of WTP studies for FAW are available based on stated preferences.
 Yet most of them are said to suffer from different forms of hypothetical biases defined as the difference between stated and revealed WTP (Hensher 2010; Lagerkvist et al. 2010; Clark et al. 2017).
-In some other contexts, differences between stated and revealed preferences are also termed as citizen-consumer duality or consumer-citizen-gap (e.g. Grethe 2017; Hartmann et al. 2015).
+In some other contexts, differences between stated and revealed preferences are also termed as citizen-consumer-duality or consumer-citizen-gap (e.g. Grethe 2017; Hartmann et al. 2015).
 These terms emphasize the difference between a private good character of animal products with certain FAW attributes for which consumers would show WTP in a market context and a public good character of FAW for which citizens would show WTP in a non-market context through supporting minimum standards and accepting the resulting higher market prices or through supporting a tax-and-subsidy system.
 From a more psychological perspective, the difference between stated and revealed WTP is referred to as attitude-behaviour-gap (e.g. Harvey et al. 2013; Hartmann et al. 2015).
 Several hypotheses have been brought forward to explain hypothetical bias in general and more specifically to FAW (cf. Hartmann et al. 2015):

 Hypothetical bias in revealed vs. stated WTP studies might be linked to low vs. high involvement purchase decision situations linked to the basic concept of dual process model of thought.
 According to this model, one process is fast, intuitive and reliant on short cuts and heuristics (system 1), and one is controlled, analytic, slow, deliberate, and easily fatigued (system 2) (cf. Kahneman 2002 & 2011).
-In this context, WTP studies working with survey methods activate system 2 of analytic, deliberate and slow thinking where complex dimensions of FAW might rather lead to high WTP estimates compared to low involvement situations in daily shopping.
+In this context, WTP studies working with survey methods activate system 2 of analytic, deliberate and slow thinking as respondents are confronted with a previously unknown decision scenario.
+In these survey situations complex dimensions of FAW might rather lead to high WTP estimates compared to low involvement situations in daily shopping.
 In low involvement situations, participants in observational studies might rather remain in system 1 of fast thinking neglecting the complexities of FAW.
 Thus, remaining in system 1 might lead to purchase decisions revealing low WTP for FAW.
 In this context, Hartmann et al. (2015) refer to the 'meat antagonism' as one reason for hypothetical bias in WTP studies for FAW.
-While consumers feel empathetic about farm animals they are faced with the dilemma that animals have to be raised in confined systems and slaughtered for being able to enjoy meat, milk, eggs or any other animal product.
-Stated WTP for FAW could then be interpreted as the WTP for solving this dilemma in a high involvement survey situation where system 2 is active.
-Low involvement, routine purchase situations with low revealed WTP for FAW would indicated the psychological capability of humans within system 1 to suppress the meat antagonism dilemma.
+Consumers feel empathetic about farm animals in survey situations.
+In these situations they are faced with the dilemma that animals have to be raised in confined systems and slaughtered for being able to enjoy meat, milk, eggs or any other animal product.
+Stated WTP for FAW could then be interpreted as the WTP for solving this dilemma also termed as cognitive dissonance in a high involvement survey situation where system 2 is active.
+Low involvement, routine purchase situations with low revealed WTP for FAW would indicate the psychological capability of humans within system 1 to suppress the meat antagonism dilemma.
 In such situations consumers use heuristics to delegate responsibility of solving the meat antagonism to supply chain actors to allow them quick and easy purchase decisions leading to low levels of revealed WTP for FAW.